microbiomedata/nmdc-metadata/docs/has_normalized_value.md

 # Slot: has normalized value

-Connects an annotation to the normalized/parsed raw value
+Links an annotation to the normalized/parsed raw value

 URI: [nmdc:has_normalized_value](https://microbiomedata/meta/has_normalized_value)